skyscrapers/documentation/Concourse/README.md

 ## helm v3

-At the time of writing the [concourse-helm-resource](https://github.com/linkyard/concourse-helm-resource/issues/135) is not compatible with Concourse.
+At the time of writing the [concourse-helm-resource](https://github.com/linkyard/concourse-helm-resource/issues/135) is not compatible with Helm v3.
 There is however a [concourse-helm3-resource](https://github.com/Typositoire/concourse-helm3-resource) forked from that repository that you can use.
-We are using that resource and are contributing actively to that resource.
+We are using that resource and are contributing actively to it.

 Example usage: